glennhenry/cs-notes/docs/programming-language-theory/programming-language-theory-intro.md

 ---

 :::tip
-Recommend taking a look at [theory of computation and automata](/theory-of-computation-and-automata).
+Recommend taking a look at [theory of computation and automata](/theory-of-computation-and-automata) first.
+:::

 This topic is also related to [compilers](/compilers).
-The notes [scanning](/compilers/scanning) and [parsing](/compilers/parsing) were originally here but moved for better organization.
+In fact, the notes [scanning](/compilers/scanning) and [parsing](/compilers/parsing) were originally here but moved for better organization.
+[PLT fundamentals](programming-language-theory/plt-fundamentals) refer to compilation process in compilers, but the [syntax](/compilers/syntax) note in compilers refer to here.
-:::

 **Main Source** :